 The Appointed Actuary must use the prescribed opinion format (see Appendix I).
 The opinion wording is as recommended in the CIA Standards of Practice - Practice-Specific Standards for Insurers.
-Any different wording will be considered as a qualified opinion.
+OSFI will consider any opinion that varies from this wording to be a qualified opinion.